KuskIV/ml_exam_notes/notes/01 - Linear Models.md

 For classification problems where $K=2$, the classes are represented by the labels $0$ and $0$.

 For classification problem where $K>2$, something called a 1-of-K coding scheme is used.
 Here a vector of length $K$ is used.
 If we have a class $C_j$ then all elements of the vector is zero except for the element $j$.

+## Linear Regression

+A linear model that assumes a linear relationship between the input variable and the output variable.
+When training, a linear equation is fittet to the observed data, where the loss is lowest, for example least square error.
+This, calculated the best-fitting line by minimizing the sum of squares of the vertical deviations from each point to the line.
+The optimal score is 0, and it is squared to cancel out between positive and negative values.

+## K-Nearest Neighbors

+Supervised ML algorithm used for classification and regression problems.
+It assumes similar things exists in close proximity.

+Consideratins when choosing k:
+- As K is decreased, predictions become less stable.
+- As K is increased, predictions becomes more stable due to majority voting/averaging.
+I can however become too large.

+Using the euclidian distance, we consider the k nearest neightbors, and the a point will be the same class as the majority of those.
+To avoid tiebreaks, avoid even k values.

 ## Discriminant functions
 A discriminant is a function that takes an input vector $x$ and assign's it to on of the $K$ classes.